dgraph-io/cloud-docs/content/_index.md

     <a href="{{< relref "security.md">}}">
       <h2>Securing your GraphQL endpoint</h2>
       <p>
-        Tips for securing your Slash GraphQL Backend
+        Tips for securing your Slash GraphQL backend
       </p>
     </a>
   </div>